matta-research-group/SwiftPol/README.md

 ### OpenEye License Guidance
 [Instructions for implementing an OpenEye License (not essential but speeds up conformation determination)](https://docs.eyesopen.com/toolkits/python/quickstart-python/license.html)

+citation for OpenEye
+Hawkins, P. C. D.; Skillman, A. G.; Nicholls, A. Comparison of Shape-Matching and Docking as Virtual Screening Tools.
+J Med Chem 2007, 50 (1), 74–82. https://doi.org/10.1021/jm0603365.

 ### Code of Conduct
 All repository contributors should follow our [code of conduct](CODE_OF_CONDUCT.md)